Skip to main content

 VOICES London4 June 2026In-person

-The 2026 banner is “Human Edge in the AI Era” — and it runs through all three editions.
+The 2026 banner is “Human Edge in the AI Era”.
+It runs through all three editions.
 For widget owners that means every agenda line is an implicit question aimed at your custom widget strategy.
 We’ve prepared answers for those questions.

-Read the public Berlin agenda and six dominant themes jump out — and each of them maps to a concrete, ready-to-build Widget Builder scenario.
-The list also doubles as our conversation guide at the JASP booth: pick whatever fits your intranet and we’ll spend 20 minutes with you working on exactly that.
+Read the public Berlin agenda and six dominant themes jump out.
+Each of them maps to a concrete, ready-to-build Widget Builder scenario.
+The list also doubles as our on-site conversation guide: pick whatever fits your intranet, come up to us at Voices, and we’ll spend 20 minutes with you working on exactly that.

 1. AI-ready widgets: from content tile to machine-readable source

 Widget Builder lets you ship widgets whose content is backed by explicit fields, roles and categories.
 Concretely: every data field is typed, every card carries explicit metadata, and Staffbase search can actually index the content.
-At the booth we’ll show live how an unstructured HTML tile turns into a machine-readable, AI-friendly widget in minutes — including a preview with your intranet’s real data.
+We’ll show you live how an unstructured HTML tile turns into a machine-readable, AI-friendly widget in minutes.
+This includes a preview with your intranet’s real data.

 2. Frontline and shop-floor widgets